 Tree to bean

-The first part of our tour took us from the cacao tree to the dried beans.
-We started with a walk through the estate, where you can see cocoa pods in all their different stages of life – from tiny green shoots to swollen, ripe red pods almost ready to pick.
+The first part of our ‘tree to bar’ tour took us from the cacao tree to the dried beans.
+We started with a walk through the estate, where you can see cocoa pods in their different stages of life – from tiny green shoots to swollen, ripe red pods almost ready to pick.

-Not all of Hotel Chocolat’s cocoa is grown at Rabot Estate, they also work with local farmers who buy their grafted plants and then sell the beans back at a higher cost.
+Not all of Hotel Chocolat’s cocoa is grown on the Rabot Estate, they also work with local farmers who buy their grafted plants and then sell the beans back to them at a higher cost.
 That way they can produce more chocolate but still keep control of quality.

 The main harvest season is between November and February.
 Once the pods are harvested, they’re cut open and the cocoa beans are scooped out.
 Our guide cracked open a pod so we could see the brown beans inside, covered in a thick, sticky white coating.